W427697/Discord-/docs/writing-docs/autodocs.md

 ### Customize component documentation

-Creating automated documentation with Storybook's AutoDocs provides you with the starting point to build a sustainable documentation pattern.
+Creating automated documentation with Storybook's Autodocs provides you with the starting point to build a sustainable documentation pattern.
 Nevertheless, it may not be suited for every case, and you may want to extend it and provide additional information.
 We recommend combining [MDX](./mdx.md) alongside Storybook's [Doc Blocks](./doc-blocks.md) for such cases to author your documentation.

 ## Advanced configuration